 These historic lands formed by volcanic activity have cooled into an excellent camping and rock climbing location.
 This area is about fifteen minutes from the town of Bishop, which makes it even more convenient.
 Many folks who stay here enjoy hiking around and finding Native American petroglyphs.
 As if the area itself isn’t already scenic enough, you can also enjoy views of the White Mountains and the Sierra Nevada Range.
 This area, operated by the BLM, strictly enforces their fourteen total day stay.
 Be sure to read the rules surrounding this and other topics on the area’s website.

 Sagebrush Annie’s Winery

 If you find yourself a bit closer to the coast, then you will want to check out Sagebrush Annie’s Winery in Ventucopa.
 The drive to the winery itself is scenic, and the views on the property are even better.
-At the winery, Harvest Hosts members can stay for free in a designated parking area beside the nearby mountains and grasslands.
+At the winery, Harvest Hosts members can stay with no camping fees in a designated parking area beside the nearby mountains and grasslands.
 Be sure to check out the tasting room and grab a few bottles of wine to enjoy with the view.
 Continue about a quarter of a mile up the road if you want to stop at the restaurant.

 American Girl Mine Road

 Coordinates: 32.8368, -114.812